FredericBlum/QuechuaPhylogeny_REELA/README.md

 ## Citation

 Please cite the presentation as
 > Blum, Frederic and Barrientos Ugarte, Carlos and Poirier, Zoe and Ingunza, Adriano.
 2021.
 Una aproximación filolingüística a la clasificación interna del Quechua.
-Talk at the 5th reunion of the Red Europea para los Estudios Andinos, Tübingen, 12.09.2021.
+Talk at the 5th reunion of the Red para el Estudio de las Lenguas Andinas (RELA), Tübingen, 12.09.2021.